“I need some Teak for an upcoming project.”

 “Okay, great, let me work up a quote, and I’ll get you some numbers…”

-This conversation happens every day between lumber buyer and dealer hundreds of times.
+Buying lumber is a complex topic.
+The above conversation happens every day between lumber buyer and dealer hundreds of times.
 The species and specifics may change, but essentially this sums up the initial call.
 Can you see what could go wrong with this order?

 When you look at it on paper, it is a little scary just how much information is left out of this exchange.
 Everyone is busy, and ordering raw materials for a project is just something that has to be done so often that this exchange is more transactional and less conversational.
 When you consider that you are buying an organic, grown product that is full of variables, how can we possibly expect a satisfactory product without having a detailed conversation?